Uploading binary data in ITK#

 ITK testing data figure

 Testing data workflow.
 Testing or example data is uploaded to IPFS via the content-link-upload.itk.org web app.
 This pins the data on multiple servers across the globe.
 At release time, the data is also pinned on multiple servers in the USA and France and community pinners.
-At release time, the data is also stored in the DataLad Git repository and also served on an Apache HTTP server and the GitHub Pages CDN.
+At release time, the data is also stored in the DataLad Git repository, served on an Apache HTTP server, and the GitHub Pages CDN.
 At test time an ITK build can pull the data from a local cache, archive tarball, the Apache HTTP server, GitHub Pages CDN, or multiple IPFS HTTP gateways.

 ITK examples and ITK class tests (see Section 9.4 of the ITK Software Guide) rely on input and baseline images (or data in general) to demonstrate and check the features of a given class.
 Hence, when developing an ITK example or test, images will need to be added to the Git repository.